-DRC present since
+DRC present since:

-DRC staff on location
+DRC staff on location:

-The Saharawi refugee crisis is one of the most protracted in the world.
-The Saharawi refugees living in camps in southwestern Algeria were forced to flee their homes in Western Sahara in 1975, when Morocco’s claim over the territory triggered an armed conflict with the Polisario Front, a liberation movement recognized by the United Nations (UN) as the legitimate representative of the Saharawi people.
+The Saharawi refugee crisis is one of the most protracted refugee crises in the world.
+Saharawi refugees were forced to flee their homes in Western Sahara in 1975, when Morocco’s claim over the territory triggered an armed conflict with the Polisario Front, a liberation movement recognized by the United Nations (UN) as the legitimate representative of the Saharawi people.

 Since then, 173,600 Saharawi refugees have remained displaced in five refugee camps in the Algerian Sahara Desert.
 Pending a political solution, the refugee population remains extremely vulnerable and dependent on international assistance for survival, with little access to external resources, and limited opportunities for self-reliance.